skip to Main Content

 Exchange and Currency

 The official currency of New Zealand is the New Zealand dollar (NZD), represented by the $ or NZ$ symbols, and colloquially called the “Kiwi dollar”.
+If you are considering a relocation, you may want to familiarise yourself with the exchange rate before analysing the cost of living in New Zealand vs the UK.
 The economy in New Zealand is strong and developing, after a huge turnaround in the 1980s with a huge transformation into a liberalised free-trade economy.

 As this is not a common currency around the globe, you will need to transfer money before arriving in New Zealand.
 This can be done at most major banks and airports, and also using Gerson’s International Money Transfer service.